 Lions, Tigers, and Beards, oh my!

+Whether we’re talking about bikini’s or beards, I’m going to give you tips on how to reduce ingrown hairs.
 An ingrown hair is a skin condition in which hair grows backwards or sideways under the skin rather than upward out of the skin.
 Ingrown hairs can arise due to a number of factors.
 Often dead skin can clog a hair follicle, forcing hair to grow in the opposite direction.
 This is why regular exfoliation is advantageous.

 Men and women often experience ingrown hairs after shaving.
 A close shave leaves hair with a sharper edge, allowing it to poke back into the skin and become trapped under the surface.
 Those with thick, curly hair, existing razor bumps, or higher testosterone levels are more likely to experience ingrown hairs than others.